 CCC-SLP Fees and Dues

 Be sure to submit payment in full with your CCC-SLP application.
-ASHA’s certification and membership programs are subject to the rates listed below for the year 2020:
+ASHA’s certification and membership fees are calendar-year based and can change, so confirm the current rates on ASHA’s CCC-SLP application page before you apply.

 The maintenance of your certification and/or membership, in addition to continuing professional development requirements (if applicable), is dependent upon payment of your annual dues and fees.